Compliance & Risk Management

 Business Conduct Guidelines for Employees and Officers

-- 4.Conflicts of Interest between Employees and the Company
+- 5.Conflicts of Interest between Employees and the Company

-- 7.Compliance with Procedures for Export and Import and Other Applicable Laws
+- 8.Compliance with Procedures for Export and Import and Other Applicable Laws

 Business Conduct Guidelines for Employees and Officers

-The Compliance Department of the Legal Division leads compliance-related initiatives on a global group basis under the direction and supervision of the Chief Compliance Officer (CCO) and in collaboration with the Compliance Supervising Officers appointed in each of Mitsui.'s domestic and overseas business units, and branches and offices.
-The objectives of these efforts implemented on the Mitsui & Co. global group basis are to: (i) heighten compliance awareness, (ii) improve and strengthen compliance programs, and (iii) respond to specific compliance issues as they arise.
+The Compliance Department of the Legal Division leads compliance-related initiatives on a global group basis under the direction and supervision of the Chief Compliance Officer (CCO) and in collaboration with the Compliance Supervising Officers appointed in each of Mitsui's business units, and branches and offices in Japan and overseas.
+The objectives of these efforts implemented on a Mitsui & Co. global group basis are to: (i) heighten compliance awareness, (ii) improve and strengthen compliance programs, and (iii) respond to specific compliance-related matters as they arise.

 Effective Education and Training